narrowin/ansible-mikrotik/README.md

 ansible-mikrotik enables network engineers to automate the configuration and management of [Mikrotik](https://mikrotik.com) devices.
 By leveraging Ansible's idempotent execution model, the provided playbooks simplify network operations significantly, minimize manual errors, and streamline deployment in dynamic network environments.

-Check out the [narrowin demo controller](https://demo.narrowin.ch/) to see the results of all possibilities offered in this repo in terms of mikrotik device management and lab setups.
+Check out the [narrowin demo controller](https://demo.narrowin.ch/) for a live demonstration of this repository's capabilities for Mikrotik device management and lab environments.

 ![image](https://github.com/user-attachments/assets/48df496d-afaf-4586-9f40-48a362394852)